bilalmoten/blog/_pages/account-deletion.md

 permalink: "/account-deletion.html"
 ---

-"{{site.name}}" takes your privacy seriously.
+"Answer AI" takes your privacy seriously.
 If you wish to delete your account and all associated data from Answer AI, please follow the steps below:

 ### Account Deletion Process